Justine Mara Andersen

 Justine Mara Andersen (born Dennis Cramer) is an American artist, illustrator, animator, and poet, whose work has appeared in role-playing games and comic books.

 Works

 Andersen has produced interior illustrations for many Dungeons & Dragons books and Dragon magazine since 1995, such as Player's Option: Spells & Magic (1996), The Sunless Citadel (2000), and the 3rd edition Fiend Folio (2003).

-Andersen also created the erotic comic Mara of the Celts from Eros Comix.
+She also created the erotic comic Mara of the Celts from Eros Comix.

-Andersen has created works for DC Comics, Image Comics, Lucasfilm, and Barbarella.
+She has created works for DC Comics, Image Comics, Lucasfilm, and Barbarella.

-Andersen also has animations published on YouTube, including works to support elephants and indigenous folk in India, and works for the University of Florida.
+She also has animations published on YouTube, including works to support elephants and indigenous folk in India, and works for the University of Florida.

 Personal life

 Justine Mara Andersen is a transgender woman, and before coming out mainly published works under birth name Dennis Cramer and pseudonym Dennis Crabapple McClain.

 Andersen is currently an illustrator for Magic: The Gathering and Dungeons & Dragons, and has a personal website.